The HD8 Network celebrates the network of villages in the HD8 area; our corner of Huddersfield, West Yorkshire.

 We are forever and continually grateful to her.

 It is unfortunate that she’s upped sticks and moved down south …. to Sheffield! …

-To make connections and build my Sayers Solutions business, I am used to attending networking events and I attended a networking event, run by Keith Loveday, where I met at least 8 people from the HD8 area (which is quite a lot, as there was only 12 people in attendance!).
+To make connections and build her Sayers Solutions business, Merewyn attends networking events.
+On 25th April 2013 she attended a networking event in Brighouse run by Keith Loveday.
+Where she met at least 8 people from the HD8 area (which is quite a lot, as there was only 12 people in attendance!).

-While driving home I thought ‘why don’t I do it?’.
+While driving home she thought ‘why don’t I do it?’.

-I bodge up a logo.
-I contacted the local pub and I created a Facebook Page to test the water and people loved the idea, saying “we should meet up”.
+She bodged up a logo and created a Facebook Page to test the water and people loved the idea, saying “we should meet up”.